 \section{Abstract}

-Autonomous vehicles must navigate dynamically uncertain environments while balancing the safety and driving efficiency.
-This challenge is exacerbated by the unpredictable nature of surrounding human-driven vehicles (HVs) and perception inaccuracies, which require planners to adapt to evolving uncertainties while maintaining safe trajectories.
-Overly conservative planners degrade driving efficiency, while deterministic approaches may encounter serious issues and risks of failure when faced with sudden and unexpected maneuvers.
-To address these issues, we propose a real-time contingency trajectory optimization framework in this paper.
-By employing event-triggered online learning of HV control-intent sets, our method dynamically quantifies multi-modal HV uncertainties and refines the forward reachable set (FRS) incrementally.
-Crucially, we enforce invariant safety through FRS-based barrier constraints that ensure safety without reliance on accurate trajectory prediction of HVs.
-These constraints are embedded in contingency trajectory optimization and solved efficiently through consensus alternative direction method of multipliers (ADMM).
-The system continuously adapts to the uncertainties in HV behaviors, preserving feasibility and safety without resorting to excessive conservatism.
-High-fidelity simulations on highway and urban scenarios, as well as a series of real-world experiments demonstrate significant improvements in driving efficiency and passenger comfort while maintaining safety under uncertainty.
+Autonomous vehicles must navigate dynamically uncertain environments while balancing safety and efficiency.
+This challenge is exacerbated by unpredictable human-driven vehicle (HV) behaviors and perception inaccuracies, necessitating planners that adapt to evolving uncertainties while maintaining safe trajectories.
+Overly conservative planning degrades driving efficiency, while deterministic methods risk failure in unexpected scenarios.
+To address these issues, we propose a real-time contingency trajectory optimization framework.
+Our method employs event-triggered online learning of HV control-intent sets to dynamically quantify multimodal HV uncertainties and incrementally refine their forward reachable sets (FRSs).
+Crucially, we enforce invariant safety through FRS-based barrier constraints that ensure safety without reliance on accurate trajectory prediction.
+These constraints are seamlessly embedded in contingency trajectory optimization and solved efficiently through consensus alternating direction method of multipliers (ADMM).
+The system continuously adapts to HV behavioral uncertainties, preserving feasibility and safety without excessive conservatism.
+High-fidelity simulations on highway and urban scenarios, along with a series of real-world experiments, demonstrate significant improvements in driving efficiency and passenger comfort while maintaining safety under uncertainty.
 The project page is available at \url{https://pathetiue.github.io/frscp.github.io/}.